VinodS7/ismir2015/README.md

 The code requires the following software:
 * Python 2.7+ or 3.4+
-* Python packages: numpy, scipy, Theano, Lasagne
+* Python packages: numpy, scipy, torch
 * bash or a compatible shell with wget and tar
 * ffmpeg or avconv